Priyanka-Mahule/Naive-Bayes/README.md

  Prepare a classification model using Naive Bayes  for salary data

-Data Description:
+Data Description:-

  age -- age of a person

  workclass	-- A work class is a grouping of work

  education	-- Education of an individuals

  maritalstatus -- Marital status of an individulas

  occupation	 -- occupation of an individuals

  relationship --

  race --  Race of an Individual

  sex --  Gender of an Individual

  capitalgain --  profit received from the sale of an investment

  capitalloss	-- A decrease in the value of a capital asset

  hoursperweek -- number of hours work per week

  native -- Native of an individual

  Salary -- salary of an individual